 PCI, PCI-X, and PCI Express define Message Signaled Interrupts (MSIs), which carry 16 bits of data representing an interrupt to a software-defined address.
+HyperTransport devices may carry an extended 24 bits of data for implementation-specific uses.
 In order to support MSIs with the minimum of hardware, HyperTransport to PCI, PCI-X, or PCI Express bridges should implement the mapping of MSIs to HyperTransport Interrupt packets defined in Table 137 for memory writes to an address range defined in Section 7.12.